Srestha2809/wordle-game/README.md

 **Accessibility First**

 I'm proud of this one.
 All color combinations meet **WCAG 2.1 AA** standards (4.5:1+ contrast).
 The yellow tiles use dark text instead of white — a small change that makes a big difference for colorblind users.

-## Challenges I Faced

-### 1. Animation Timing

-The tile flip animation needs to happen sequentially (tile 1, then 2, then 3...) but the keyboard colors should only update *after* all tiles finish.
-Getting this timing right required careful use of `setTimeout` chains and state flags.

-### 2. Keyboard State Sync

-When you guess "APPLE" and the first P is yellow but the second P is gray, what color should the P key be?
-Answer: the *best* state wins (green > yellow > gray).
-This required a priority system when updating the keyboard state map.

-### 3. The Virtual Keyboard Bug

-My virtual keyboard wasn't responding at all.
-Spent way too long on this before realizing I'd nested the key handler inside an unrelated `if` block.
-Classic. 🤦

 ## Project Structure
 ```